 Ríos’ gorgeous cinematography finds beauty amid the ugly politics.
 Ríos’ filmmaking recalls her 2013 documentary short film “The Barrel,” which features the children of Congo Mirador who repurpose empty oil barrels as boats, paddling under the floating buildings of their village to explore the artificial grottos beneath.
 The camera is an active participant in village life.
 The people of Congo Mirador talk to it, sing to it and invite it into their homes.
 At one point, a young man holds up a bullet to the lens as if offering it as a gift.
 The effect reminds us that this subject is personal for Ríos, that the decisions being made by people like Tamara have real, often deadly, consequences.

 Ríos firmly grounds her film in the exigencies of village life and small-town politics.
 The film takes place far from the grandiose speeches and ceremony of the metropolises of Caracas and Maracaibo.
 In Congo Mirador, politics are personal and dirty.

 “In Encontrados, you only get 300 bolivars for your vote,” Tamara tells a man.
 “The best-treated voter is from Congo.”

 “Once Upon a Time in Venezuela” is an excellent political documentary conscious of the fact that audiences often care about people more than policies.
 The effect can sometimes be disorienting, and I needed to do a small amount of background reading to fully comprehend the Venezuelan political situation.
 However, I found Ríos’ depiction of small-town life disturbingly familiar, and I expect many viewers from similar backgrounds will as well.

-Altobelli’s article features in a four-part review of films shown at the 2020 Atlanta Film Festival.
-Read the other three articles here.
+Altobelli’s article features in a three-part review of films shown at the 2020 Atlanta Film Festival.
+Read the other two articles here.